robertnathe/MultiLayerPerceptron/README.md

   Random Weight Initialization: Weights are initialized using a normal distribution to break symmetry and speed up convergence.

   Training and Prediction: Provides methods for training the network on input data with corresponding labels, and making predictions on new data.

-## Usage:

-1. Include the Header File: Include `NeuralNetwork.h` in your C++ project.

-2. Create a Network Instance: Initialize a `NeuralNetwork` object with the desired input size, hidden layer sizes, output size, and learning rate.

-3. Train the Network: Use the `train` method to train the network on your dataset.

-4. Make Predictions: Use the `predict` method to obtain predictions for new input data.